UnSplit: Data-Oblivious Model Inversion, Model Stealing, and Label Inference Attacks Against Split Learning: Method

+It might be argued that for model stealing, our adversary receiving smashed data resulting from actual training data (although it does not have access to any specific data) yields it stronger than the traditional black-box adversary (only able to query the model) studied within model stealing attacks.
+While it is difficult to strictly classify one adversary as stronger,\footnote{As one counterpoint, a black-box adversary might have a practically unlimited query budget, while our adversary works over single examples.} we should stress that such a black-box model is not possible within SplitNN (the attacker cannot query the client model), and that our adversary does not go beyond the capabilities SplitNN provides.
+Since we are mainly concerned with SplitNN and not a universal model stealing attack, these are reasonable assumptions.

-For the \textbf{label inference attack} (Figure \ref{fig:splitnn_server_data}), the assumptions made for the model inversion and stealing attack remain valid.
-Those assumptions imply that the attacker knows how many discrete labels there are.
+For the \textbf{label inference attack} (Figure \ref{fig:splitnn_server_data}), the same assumptions are valid, implying that the attacker knows how many discrete labels there are.
 We further assume that training updates are calculated with \textit{stochastic} gradient descent, and that the client model has a depth of one.
-This assumption is feasible because it is reasonable to expect that a protocol such as SplitNN to be used in a setup with minimal cost for the clients, while "protecting" their data.
-The severity of the attack's possible consequences deems it worthy of discussion, and highlights the importance of warning against such misguided use.
+It is reasonable to expect SplitNN to be used with minimal cost for clients, while "protecting" their data.
+The severity of the attack's consequences deems it worthy of discussion, and highlights the importance of preventing such use.